ing-bank/zkflow/README.md

 > How to set a system property? `./gradlew test slowTest -DMockZKP`.

+### Which tests are `slow`

+In order to decide whether a test is slow, consider the following statements:

+- Tests with big circuits are definitely slow
+- Test with simple comparison circuits such as for BD are not actually slow
+- Test that do use a big circuit, but only run and not setup/prove/verify are also not slow

 ## Configuring logging during testing

 To change log levels, you can make changes in the following files: